At least her new place is on the first floor.

 "Well, it's great you're here."

 Leslie gasps in exaggerated offense.
 "Because you’re my friend.
 Because you wanted to show me how you’ve finally embraced wearing bare shoulders—love that shirt, by the way.
-Because I want you here celebrating my exciting step into adult independence."
+Because I want you here to celebrate my big step into adult independence."

 "Uh huh.
 And?"

 "Okay!"
 Leslie huffs.
 "I wanted you to meet my friend Monique from work."

 "She’s new in town, and I thought you two would get along.
 I bet you two have a lot in common."